 Restricting contact with friends and family members is another way for the abuser to be in control in a relationship.

-Our neighbours in the United States, who are suffering with the number of COVID-19 cases (3,353,348 confirmed to date, according to Johns Hopkins), also suffer with domestic abuse statictics.
+Our neighbours in the United States, who are suffering from the number of COVID-19 cases (3,353,348 confirmed to date, according to Johns Hopkins), also suffer from domestic abuse statistics.

 Good Neighbors USA shelter

-In Los Angeles, there’s over 10,000 unsheltered homeless women and children.
-Some evidence suggests that there are more domestic violence victims per capita in California than the national’s average.
+In Los Angeles, there are over 10,000 unsheltered homeless women and children.
+Some evidence suggests that there are more domestic violence victims per capita in California than the national average.

 The city is home to Good Neighbors USA's women and children shelter.
 They help an average of 30 to 35 people per month.

 They are looking at adding individual, group, and peer counseling as a service, through a Marriage Family Therapist (M.F.T) one to two days a week.

 Good Neighbors helps clients find permanent housing and enroll children in school; assists with education, vocational training placement, as well as budgets and opening bank accounts.